Why a High Fiber Diet is Killing Your Colon ( And Why a LOW Fiber Diet Will Help Constipation & IBS)

-Despite what the USDA food pyramid may be telling you – eating a LOW fiber diet saved my life, and it might save yours.
+Despite what the USDA food pyramid may be telling you – eating a particular kind of LOW fiber diet saved my life, and it might save yours.

 In 2009, out of the blue I started experiencing weird bowel and GI issues.
 I noticed that I was bloated everyday, began having abdominal pain, and suddenly was finding myself chronically constipated (as you can tell, this is going to be a fun story).

 As a person who ate healthy my entire life – who ate lots of fruits, vegetables, whole grains, lean meats – I was pretty perplexed – I mean, my diet was perfect, so what was going on?

 After consulting with nutritionists, doctors, GI specialists, and many alternative practitioners (that didn’t work), I learned an interesting truth: particularly for those with bowel issues, much of what we’re taught about fiber is apparently un-true.
 What’s more, many of the claims about lowering disease or colon cancer risk are exaggerated.